dnlsngr/member_id/README.md

 - Types via Typescript, including types for API-level object definitions
 - A bit of basic code organization

 For the validatable id, I chose something that is pretty transparent, and provided error messages that were very clear about the validation method.
 It wasn't clear whether this was intended to be an external-facing feature, or an internal tool that CS or operational folks might use.
+It would be great to workshop requirements like this with the team.

 Here is a list of things I might do with more time: